Sarah Lewitinn: Biography

 In January 2008, Lewitinn, along with Stevenson, launched For The Win!
 Media, an Internet marketing company focused on promoting bands and Web sites.
 Clients have included Pet Shop Boys, Lady Sovereign, The Verve and The Futureheads as well as the film "Anvil!
 The Story of Anvil".
 However, in August 2008, Stevenson was named president of EMI's Virgin US label.
 In November 2008, Lewitinn became a featured presenter and on-air talent for FUSE's show "Fuse On Tour" where she presents "The Ultragrrrl Report".
 Lewitinn left for The Win!
 Media in 2009 and is now a member of the Digital Strategy Team at the public relations firm Edelman.
-Sarah provided a lot of smart counsel at Edelman but she was often criticized for throwing around the F bomb and not being "office trained."

 Lewitinn is also a DJ and, along with New York-based publicist Karen Ruttner, threw a weekly party also called "Stolen Transmission" at various locations on Manhattan's Lower East Side, including Pete Wentz's bar, Angels & Kings.
 The Stolen Transmission party won two Paper Magazine Nightlife Awards for People's Choice Best Party in 2005 and 2006 and Lewitinn herself won People's Choice for Best Deejay those two years as well.
 In October 2009, Lewitinn went on tour as the backing DJ for Grammy-nominated R&B singer-songwriter Melanie Fiona.
 Lewitinn also joined the 9th annual Independent Music Awards judging panel to assist independent musicians' careers.

-Lewitinn has published two books, both released by Simon Spotlight, a division of Simon & Schuster.
-Her first was "The Pocket DJ", a guide to "building the best music library", divided into "Essential Genres" the best music of certain eras and genres, "Essential Artists" a list of musicians who are important to pop culture or have "a profound influence on music" including such diverse artists as Eminem, The Beatles, Nirvana, Madonna, Björk and Queen, "Celebrity Playlists", recommended music from DJs, musicians and others and "Other Playlists", a list of various situations with recommended songs for them, ranging from pool parties to playlists for going back to school.
-Her second book, "Pocket Karaoke" featured karaoke song lists, including those contributed by Simon LeBon of Duran Duran and Mikey Way of My Chemical Romance.

-In January 2021, Lewitinn began a romantic partnership with the world-renowned chef, Daniel Patterson, after meeting the same month on a dating app during the coronavirus pandemic.
-They were married in August 2022, in Copenhagen. and live together in Los Angeles, CA.

 In popular culture

-The character Natalie "Motorrrju" Levine from Marc Spitz's 2006 novel Too Much, Too Late, was based on Sarah "Ultragrrrl" Lewitinn.
+The character Natalie "Motorrrju" Levine from Marc Spitz's 2006 novel Too Much, Too Late, was based on Lewitinn.